csripriyan/caps_typewriter_like_behavior/README.md

 1. When Caps lock is pressed, Caps will be ON

-2. When Caps lock is pressed again, there will be no Change.
+2. When Caps lock is pressed again, there will be no Change; Caps remain ON.

-3. When either left or right Shift key, Caps is turned OFF.
+3. When either left or right Shift key is pressed, Caps is turned OFF.

-4. When any Shift key is pressed again, nothing happens.
-The Caps key remains OFF.
+4. When either of the Shift key is pressed again, there will be no Change; The Caps key remains OFF.

 Note: The Shift key's original functionality remains intact.